Skip to main content

 Introduction to Mineral Royalties

-Under The Mining Act 1992, royalties are payable for:
+Under the Mining Act 1992, royalties are payable for:

 1. non-coal minerals that are extracted